biomathlab/PDElearning/PDEFIND/Data/README.md

-Here contains the data for PDE-FIND
+This directory contains the data for PDE-FIND